leovenom/leovenom/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Panóplia Plataform...
+- 🔭 I’m currently working as a Freelancer.
-- 🌱 I’m currently learning React...
+- 🌱 I’m currently learning React.